Jonathan Tennyson (car designer): Early life

-Jack, as he was known until 1975, was born in Ottumwa, Iowa
+Jack, as he was known until 1975, was born in Ottumwa, Iowa to Arthur Tennyson, a manager at Wapello Dairies, Inc., and Opal Ross, a hairdresser.
+The second of three children, he was the only son.
+The Tennyson name is a corruption of his great-grandfather's Dutch surname, Theunissen.
+His mother was descended from the Dubois, Van Meter, and Henckel families.

+Jack attended Drake University in Des Moines, Iowa where he was a member of Alpha Tau Omega fraternity.
+It was there he met his future wife, Lynda.
+They were married on 29 June 1968.
+After marriage, they relocated to Florida, where Jack worked in graphic design and marketing and where their two children were born.

 Florida

 In the early 1970s, Jack met hairdresser, Paul Mitchell.

 Jack designed and created marketing materials for Paul and his partners' company, Winston Brooks Production Company, including the "...28-inch-by-12-inch, orange-and-black ticket" to the Traveling Energy Crisis Road Show – a cross-country hair show.

 Their business relationship turned into a friendship that would last until Paul's passing in 1989.

+In 1975 Jack began calling himself Jonathan, bought a hundred acres west of Gainesville, FL, along the Suwannee River, and started his own commune named The Village of Orphalese, the name taken from the book The Prophet by Kahlil Gibran.
+Lynda and Jack/Jonathan were divorced that year.

+While at The Village, Jonathan met another woman, Lisa, with whom he had two more children.

 It was while living in Florida that he began experimenting with living off the land while also living off the grid.
 He pulled concepts from alternative teachings explored in the 1970s and incorporated them into The Village.

 His home was a pyramid due to the concept of Pyramid Power.
 He and his family ate a macrobiotic diet, growing some of their own food.
 He tried to live with a respect to the Mother Earth, in reverence to his appreciation of Native American beliefs.

 He was against nuclear power and attended events sponsored by The Catfish Alliance in Florida.

 It was this desire to protect the planet that led him to design and build solar and electric powered cars.